fmichonneau/2016-06-15-UFII-fellowship/application.md

-I propose to combine information from the Open Tree of Life project and the COI data obtained through metabarcoding to estimate the phylogeny of species included in the metabarcoded communities.
+I propose to combine information from the Open Tree of Life project and the COI data obtained through metabarcoding to estimate the phylogeny of species included in the meta-barcoded communities.
 To do so, I will use the taxon assignments inferred from the COI sequences (using software from goal 2) to retrieve the topology for these species from the Open Tree of Life.
-This topology will be used as a contraint when estimating the phylogeny from the COI data.
+This topology will be used as a constraint when estimating the phylogeny from the COI data.
 To validate the accuracy of this approach, I will compare phylogenies generated by this method with published phylogenies reconstructed solely on multi-gene DNA alignments.